rosmed/rosmed.github.io/index.markdown

 ---

-# What is ROS for Medical Robotics (ROS-MED) Project?

-The ROS-MED project is an open-source software project to provide an open-source software platform for medical robotics research.
+The ROS for Medical Robotics (ROS-MED) Project is an open-source software project to provide an open-source software platform for medical robotics research.
 Specifically, the project focuses on architectures to seamlessly integrate a robot system with medical image computing software using two popular open-source software packages: Robot Operating System (ROS) and 3D Slicer.

 # Why is ROS-MED Project important?